SnowflakePowered/open-clover/README.md

 # Open-Clover
 An Open Source Port of the SNES Classic Edition Front End Written With LÖVE

+## A Note From The Author
+This is my first time programming in lua and it certainly shows.
+If you have any suggestions for me on maintaing or writing better code, please, let me know.

 ## Getting Started
 To run what I have so far, clone the repo, download the latest copy of LÖVE, making sure it version 11 or higher, and drag the repo folder into the LOVE executable.